Nikon d3500 vs Nikon d5600 comparison:

 There are 11 points available in the AF system.

-While the Nikon D5600 also offers Contrast Detection and Phase Detection autofocus (AF) technologies, which guarantee quick and accurate focusing in most circumstances.
+The Nikon D5600 also offers Contrast Detection and Phase Detection autofocus (AF) technologies, guaranteeing quick and accurate focusing in most circumstances.

 The AF system has 39 focus points and 9 Cross-type sensors.